newellbrandon/kastendevhub.github.io/_posts/2023-12-19-pacman-blueprint.markdown

 hear this from backup vendors, infrastructure engineers, and solution architects?
 Is it because they're all trying to hawk their softwares at us?
 Do they think it makes them sound smarter or more worldly?

 After all, I've screwed up a VM before and was able to successfully restore from a VMware snapshot, isn't that core function of a backup?
 What's really the difference?
-Any why would any of this matter for Kubernetes?
+Anyway, why would any of this matter for Kubernetes?
 What is the airpspeed velocity of an [unladen swallow](https://www.youtube.com/watch?v=uio1J2PKzLI)?
 All great questions!
 Let's address them in this blog post and end with a practical example using a [Kanister](https://kanister.io) blueprint.

-- We often hear this from backup vendors, infrastructure engineers, and solution architects because they hemselves have been burned before by relying on snapshots for backup, not having a backup, or having what they thought was a backup but when they attempted to restore from it, found the end result to be a crashing application or corrupt data.
+- We often hear this from backup vendors, infrastructure engineers, and solution architects because they themselves have been burned before by relying on snapshots for backup, not having a backup, or having what they thought was a backup but when they attempted to restore from it, found the end result to be a crashing application or corrupt data.
 Some also say it to sound smarter or more worldly.

 - VM or storage snapshots can be an effective way to restore quickly, particularly during infrastructure build or in dev/test situations, or even for some production workloads that write little or no data or we don't care about the actual data.
 But they're limited in their capabilities, can often cause performance issues (a topic for another day, but if you're interested, [here's another blog](https://virtunetsystems.com/why-do-snapshots-affect-vm-performance/) by a different author about how vSphere snapshots work), or when restored, applications may not be happy with the state of the data.
 This is because snapshots (even "crash consistent" ones) often don't account for high R/W operations.
 Depending on how the snapshot it taken, an application may be in the midst of writing a bunch of data to disk, and if that disk isn't temporarily "paused" (aka quiesced) prior to the snapshot, some data may get lost, corrupted, or turn into something else completely.
 Another key difference is snapshots are often not cataloged in the same way backups nor are they intended to be long-lived.
 So keeping a bunch of snapshots around may have unintended performance consequences.
 And while we often heavily rely on storage subsystems to perform snapshots for us (Kasten loves a good compliant [CSI driver with VolumeSnapshot and Restore capabilities](https://kubernetes-csi.github.io/docs/api/volume-snapshot.html)), they often need to be used in conjunction with other application-aware or logical backup capabilities to ensure all data is captured safely, correctly, and is restorable.
 Obviously, your mileage may vary (YMMV) depending on what storage you're using and applications you're running, but these are some (not all) of the reasons why snapshots are not the same thing as backups.